-Global positioning system GPS is the most widely used system for navigation, GPS spoofing is an attack that denies or distorts the GPS signal, although a large number of countermeasures methods have been published for UAV navigation system spoofing attacks, and many are implemented by manufacturers, this type of attack is still reported.
-A combination of multiple computing efficient methods could reduce susceptibility to spoofing.
-Onboard positioning of the UAV using multiple techniques and comparing them would help create a voting mechanism to determine the real position at any time.
+Global Positioning System (GPS) is the most widely used system for navigation, GPS spoofing is an attack that denies or distorts the GPS signal.
+Although a large number of countermeasures methods have been published for UAV navigation system spoofing attacks, and many are implemented by manufacturers, this type of attack is still reported.
+A combination of several computationally efficient methods could reduce the susceptibility to spoofing.
+Onboard positioning of the UAV using multiple techniques and comparing them would help to create a voting mechanism to determine the true position at all times:

-- Positioning based on GPS

-- Positioning based on inertial measurement unit IMU

-- Positioning based on machine vision
+- positioning based on GPS; - positioning based on inertial measurement unit IMU; - positioning based on machine vision; - implementing a geo-fence (whenever it limits exposure to spoofed signals).

-Implementing a geo-fence (restricting flying outside the surveillance path)